 James C. Welling

 James C. Welling was President of Columbian University from 1871 to 1894.
-The scandal-ridden presidency of Ulysses S. Grant (he was elected to a second term in 1872) had caused a good deal of national demoralization when Dr. James Clarke Welling, former president of St. John's College in Maryland and former holder of the Chair of Belles Lettres at Princeton University, began his distinguished tenure at Columbian College--soon to be known, following an Act of Congress in 1873, as Columbian University.
+The scandal-ridden presidency of Ulysses S. Grant (elected to a second term in 1872) had caused a good deal of national demoralization when Dr. James Clarke Welling, former President of St. John's College in Maryland and former holder of the Chair of Belles Lettres at Princeton University, began his distinguished tenure at Columbian College--soon to be known, following an Act of Congress in 1873, as Columbian University.

 President Welling was connected with many literary, historical and scientific societies.
-He was the President of the Anthropological Society of Washington, President of the Board of Trustees of the Corcoran Art Gallery, Regent of the Smithsonian Institution and Chairman of its Executive Committee.
-He wrote a great deal, but most of his published work appeared in the form of editorials and literary addresses, and as contributions to various periodicals.
-Under his administration the name of the institution was changed to the Columbian University, a permanent endowment fund was for the first time established, and large and conveniently arranged buildings were erected in the heart of Washington.
-The Law School was greatly enlarged, the Scientific School and the Dental School were established, the number of students increased from 326 in 1871 to 755 in 1891, and the number of the Faculty from twenty-five in 1871 to fifty-six in 1891.
+He was the President of the Anthropological Society of Washington, President of the Board of Trustees of the Corcoran Art Gallery, Regent of the Smithsonian Institution, and Chairman of its Executive Committee.
+He wrote extensively, but most of his published work appeared in the form of editorials and literary addresses, and as contributions to various periodicals.
+Under his administration the name of the institution was changed to the Columbian University, a permanent endowment fund was established for the first time, and large and conveniently arranged buildings were erected in the heart of Washington.
+The Law School was greatly enlarged, the Scientific School and the Dental School were established, the number of students increased from 326 in 1871 to 755 in 1891, and the number of faculty grew from twenty-five in 1871 to fifty-six in 1891.

 Presidents in the 1900s